MurrellGroup/Backboner.jl/docs/src/oxygen.md

 # Oxygen atoms

-The reason for having `N` as a type parameter is to make `Backbone` more flexible by allowing one to pass only the N, CA, and C atoms of a backbone, such that the O atom positions can added in using the `add_oxygens` function.
+The `Backbone` type has a type parameter `N` to represent the number of atoms per residue allowing one to pass only the N, CA, and C atoms of a backbone, such that the O atom positions can added in using the `add_oxygens` function.

 ```jldoctest
 julia> using Backboner